cph-cachet/detekt-verify-implementation/README.md

 -  `Immutable`: requires classes or extending classes to be immutable;
 they may not contain mutable properties (var) or properties of mutable types (types with var properties).

+Due to the nature of this plugin, [a specific flavor of semantic versioning is used which makes more sense for linters](https://stylelint.io/about/semantic-versioning).
+Any minor update may report more errors than the previous release.

 ## Enabling the Plugin in Gradle